Gallagher Westonfence saves 2 months of cattle feed from high roo pressure

 And that means “no free feed”.

 “Windermere” is surrounded on three sides by a conservation area.
-While this gives them very beautiful scenery, they’ve suffered increasing pressure from kangaroos over the past couple of years particularly.
+While this gives them very beautiful scenery, they’ve suffered increasing pressure from kangaroos, particularly over the past couple of years.

-“We looked at various options of what people had done for roo fences, and most of them involved different variations on high fabicated fences.”
+“We looked at various options of what people had done for roo fences, and most of them involved different variations on high fabricated fences.”

 Fabricated fencing not holding

-So the Johnsons put up a fabricated boundary fence; however they soon discovered it didn’t hold the kangaroos: “they just go through it, over it and under it”.
+So the Johnsons put up a fabricated boundary fence; however they soon discovered it didn’t hold the kangaroos.

-With the not-very-old fabricated fence failing to hold against the roo pressure, the Johnsons investigated Westonfence a bit more, including visiting farms that had Westonfence kangaroo boundary fencing.
+With the not-very-old fabricated fence failing to hold against the roo pressure, the Johnsons investigated Gallagher Westonfence a bit more, including visiting farms that had Gallagher Westonfence kangaroo boundary fencing.

 “We realised having had the fabricated fencing, and looking at the other versions of a higher fabricated fencing, that height on it didn’t solve the issue of the roos trying to go under the fence — which is where the main pressure is.”